 Female blue monkeys dominate the social structure as they stay in their family groups, while young males leave once they reach adulthood.
 Extremely territorial, blue monkey females are aggressive towards other groups.
 These ‘girl gangs’ are also combative to other species, except for red-tailed and red colobus monkeys.
 Interspecies grooming, the most intimate behavior, has been observed between these monkeys.

 During the onset of the warm, rainy season is when breeding begins for blue monkeys.
 Females will attract males with body language that they are ready to copulate.
 Males will mate with multiple females, but females only mate with one male for life.
 Every two years, a female will give birth with a gestation period of about five months.

 Although considered of least concern in conservation status, the habitat of blue monkeys is threatened by deforestation and human encroachment.
 The blue monkey hasn’t been as affected by these hazards because of its wide-ranging diet.
 They simply adapt to different food sources when one is no longer available.
 While this is good for the blue monkey, it further amplifies the negative feedback loop of the forest as the primary food source that is diminished is the fruit trees.
 Without eating copious amounts of these seeds, blue monkeys can’t help replant vegetation.

 One way to help blue monkeys is by supporting environmental recovery projects throughout Africa and the Congo Basin.
-The University of California, Los Angeles is partnering with Indigenous communities to .
+The University of California, Los Angeles is partnering with Indigenous communities to establish, test, and scale restoration and biodiversity areas.
 By working with those closest to these vulnerable regions, species like the blue monkey can directly benefit from traditional knowledge that has allowed humans and nature to coexist harmoniously for thousands of years.